Categories of AISC Certification

 Certified Steel Erector (CSE)

-Erection contractors providing services necessary for erection of structures such as schools, shopping centers, light manufacturing plants, warehouses, low-rise beam and column structures, simple non-continuous bridges, and steel-framed buildings.
+Erection companies providing services necessary for erection of structures such as schools, shopping centers, light manufacturing plants, warehouses, low-rise beam and column structures, simple non-continuous bridges, and steel-framed buildings.

 A Certified Steel Erector must have the following items: